fermitools/htvault-config/README.md

 iptables.
 It needs to be accessible from all users' web browsers, so if all users are within a LAN it does not need to be accessible through firewalls to the internet.
-On the other hand if it is a public server accessible from anywhere then it does need to have a firwall opening.
+On the other hand if it is a public server accessible from anywhere then it does need to have a firewall opening.

 ## Starting the service